The Satoshi Overhang: Why the Bear Case is Bounded

 \subsection{1.
 Introduction and puzzle statement}

 }

-Satoshi Nakamoto mined the first substantial fraction of the bitcoin monetary base during 2009 and the first half of 2010, and then, in April 2011, stopped communicating publicly (Nakamoto, 2008; Bradbury, 2014).
-The coins attributable to that early mining activity, approximately 1.148 million BTC according to Sergio Demian Lerner's identification of the Patoshi pattern in the extranonce field of the coinbase transactions of the first roughly 36,000 blocks, have never moved (Lerner, 2013; see also Lerner, 2020).
-At the time of writing, the bitcoin monetary base stands at approximately 20.01 million BTC (Blockchain.com, 2026).
-Estimates of permanently lost coins range from about 3.7 million, attributed to Chainalysis, to substantially higher figures from other on-chain analytics firms.
-The Patoshi holdings are therefore on the order of 5.7 percent of nominal circulating supply and approximately 7.0 percent of effective circulating supply once a conservative lost-coins adjustment is made.
+Satoshi Nakamoto mined the first large share of bitcoin's money supply during 2009 and the first half of 2010, stopped posting publicly in December 2010, and last communicated privately in April 2011 (Nakamoto, 2008; Bradbury, 2014).\footnote{Throughout this paper, ``Satoshi'' and ``Nakamoto'' mean the pseudonymous creator and the associated Patoshi mining cluster; they do not mean the listed bitcoin-treasury company Nakamoto Inc.~(Nasdaq: NAKA), which shares the name but has nothing to do with the holder studied here.} The coins from that early mining, about 1.148 million BTC, have never moved.
+Sergio Demian Lerner identified them from the Patoshi (a blend of ``pattern'' and ``Satoshi'') pattern in the coinbase transactions of the first roughly 36,000 blocks (Lerner, 2013, 2020).
+Bitcoin's total mined supply is now about 20.01 million BTC (Blockchain.com, 2026).
+Estimates of permanently lost coins range from 2.78 to 3.79 million BTC in the most-cited segmentation study (Chainalysis, reported in Roberts and Rapp, 2017) up to substantially higher dormancy-based figures used in on-chain research (Ambrosia, Dorrell and Stockwell, 2024).
+Satoshi's coins are therefore about 5.7 percent of mined supply and roughly 7.6 percent of freely circulating supply, defined as mined supply minus lost coins minus the position itself (Appendix A.1).

-The market has long treated this concentration as tail risk.
-The reasoning is intuitive.
-If the coins were sold, the volume could swamp normal market liquidity, and the identity of the seller would itself trigger panic.
-The standard conclusion is that Satoshi's holdings impose a persistent discount on bitcoin's fair value, an overhang that should resolve upward only on confirmation that the coins are permanently dormant and downward on any evidence that they are moving.